 Inflammatory Bowel Disease occurs when the immune system causes inflammation in the gut (possibly because of bacteria, viruses, or antigens).
 Some research has shown that IBD is associated with glycosaminoglycan deficiency.
 Researchers have wondered if consuming glucosamine can help protect against IBD.

-Glucosamine also has anti-inflammatory effects.
+Glucosamine benefits are anti-inflammatory effects.
 One study evaluated an animal study of IBD.
 Oral doses of glucosamine reduced tissue injury, suppressed activation of inflammatory cells, and prolonged survival time in the mice.
 Based on these results, the researchers concluded that glucosamine could be a new functional food for IBD patients.

 Ulcerative colitis, Crohn’s disease, and interstitial cystitis are also linked with a glucosamine defect, something known as the glycoaminoglycan (GAG) defensive barrier in the gut.
 Some researchers hypothesize that glucosamine can fortify this layer of protection in the gut.
 Research is still young, but hopeful.